nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 ### Exercise files

-:pencil2: If you know how to use git, clone the [GitHub repository](https://github.com/nerdschoolbergen/javascript-best-practices) to a folder on your computer.

-:pencil2: If you don't know how to use git, open the [GitHub repository](https://github.com/nerdschoolbergen/javascript-best-practices), then click the green "Clone or download" button and then click on "Download ZIP".
+:pencil2: Start by cloning this repository into a folder on your computer.
+If you've never used git before, you can alternatively click the green "Clone or download" button and then click on "Download ZIP".
 Unzip the downloaded file to a folder on your computer.

 #### Folder structure